erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 quality.
 All this due to using one of the good generators from the `rand` module, but now written in C in the BIF.

-The performance was a bit slower than the `mwc` generator state update, but with top of the line quality.
+The performance was a bit slower than the `mwc59` generator state update, but with top of the line quality.
 See section [Measurement results].

 Questions arised regarding maintenance burden, what more to implement, etc.